Resilient-Labs/wu-tang-generator-bootcamp/README.md

 ## Optimizations

 I have code with Math.random() but it is still showing the same answer each time I click the button.
 I believe this is perhaps because I am dividing the sum by 3, which negates the expression.
+TailwindCSS was a learning curve, with adjusting to styling in HTML and figuring out how to utilize third-party fonts with Tailwind.

 # Lessons Learned